janniks/prepare-commit-msg/README.md

   <summary>I already have a global git-template set up!</summary>
   Install manually and add the git hook file to your hooks directory in your existing git-template.
 </details>

+## Uninstall :confounded:
+If you're unhappy with this git hook:

+* Simply run `rm -rf .git/hooks/prepare-commit-msg` to uninstall locally
+* Or run `rm -rf ~/.git-template/hooks/prepare-commit-msg` to uninstall globally

+Please let me know what you didn't like!